 We went again a few days later and caught 1 fish.
 After making a few adjustments, we went to the same area and caught 6 fish.
 After making several mistakes and learning on the fly, we are now catching a good amount of channel catfish every time we hit the water.

-Here are the 2 most important changes we made to finally find success when drifting for channel catfish.
+Here are the 2 most important changes we made to finally find success when drift fishing for catfish.

 1. Use Fresh Bait